shakee2/shakee.Humankind.FameByScoring/README.md

 You gain fame by being at a certain place in each category.
 Only the first 3 places gain additional fame.
 Generally, the fame the empires gain is more closely together.

 ## Categories
-Fame is gaine by being compared in different categories.
+Fame is gained by being compared in different categories.
 Each categories sums together a number of different items which each has a different weight.

 - Military
 - Buildings